mtanghu/LEAP/README.md

 V_i = W_V\boldsymbol{x_i}
 $$

 We apply norming to $Q, F, K$ as per the "Rescaled Dot-Product" section as they will be used in dot-products.
-The first example of this is when calculate the focus weights column vector $f$:
+The first example of this is when we calculate the focus weights column vector $f$:

 $$
-f_i = {F_i \cdot K_i \over d_{model} / c}
+f_i = exp\left({F_i \cdot K_i \over d_{model} / c}\right)
 $$

-Where we can finally form the leap equation
+A "self dot-product" is used to calculate the focus weights so that this weight would be dynamic at runtime (potentially increasing flexibility just like normal dot-product attention).
+Now we can form the leap equation as follows

 $$
 (3)\ \ \textit{LEAP}_i = \sigma\left({Q_i \cdot \textit{w-Focus}(f, K)_i \over d_{model} / c}\right) * \textit{w-Focus}(f, V)_i
 $$

-where $\sigma$ is the sigmoid function and $LEAP$ is the output of attention vector.
-To offer an interpretation of all this equation: the Queries, Keys and Values have the same meaning as they do in full scaled dot-product attention, which is that a Query vector is what the token at index $i$ is "looking for", a Key vector is what 'kind' of information the token at index $i$ contains, and a Values vector is the information itself.
-At index $i$ the idea is to measure the (re-scaled) dot-product simliarity of what the token is "looking for" (the query) with the kind of token information the model focused on (the focused keys).
-If they the (re-scaled) dot-product simliarity is high (i.e. what the token is looking for matches what the 'kind' of infomation focused on) then the sigmoid will ouput a value close to 1 to allow the information the model focused on (the values) to output.
-On the other hand, if the (re-scaled) dot-product similarity is low, the sigmoid will output a value close to 0 to stop the values infomation focused on to be output.
-A prototypical example would be pronoun filling, Ex.
+where $\sigma$ is the sigmoid function and $LEAP$ is the attention output.
+To offer an interpretation of this equation: the Queries, Keys and Values have the same meaning as they do in full scaled dot-product attention, which is that a Query vector is what the token at index $i$ is "looking for", a Key vector is what 'kind' of information the token at index $i$ contains, and a Values vector is the information itself.
+At index $i$ the idea is to measure the (re-scaled) dot-product similarity of what the token is "looking for" (the query) with the kind of token information the model focused on (the focused keys).
+If the (re-scaled) dot-product similarity is high (i.e. what the token is looking for matches what the 'kind' of information focused on) then the sigmoid will output a value close to 1 to allow the information the model focused on (the values) to output.
+On the other hand, if the (re-scaled) dot-product similarity is low, the sigmoid will output a value close to 0 to stop the values information focused on to be output.
+A prototypical example of the former case would be pronoun filling, Ex.
 "Alice gave Bob a toy, and he was very happy".
-The query for the "he" token would be to look for "a male subject or object" where one of the attention heads should focus on "Bob" and should likewise produce a keys vector that encodes "a male subject or object" where then the dot-product similarity should be high and allow the "Bob" encoded in the focused values to be output.
+The query for the "he" token would be to look for "a male subject or object" where one of the attention heads should focus on "Bob" and should likewise produce a keys vector that encodes "a male subject or object" where then the dot-product similarity should be high and allow the "Bob" encoded in the focused values to be output (thus making sense of the pronoun "he" as referring to Bob).
 To clarify about "attention heads", Multihead Attention is used and implemented just like normal scaled-dot-product attention where instead of just having a single set of Queries, Keys, and Values, instead we have multiple Queries, Keys, and Values vectors are generated for each token so that there can be "multiple focuses" (each head would have its own "focus"/attention).

 Note: all equations shown so far are only for one row vector at a time, though of course, in the implementation all the equations are applied to all rows in parallel using basic pytorch/CUDA tensor operations.